Time Dependent Variational Principle and Coherent State Orbits for a Trapped Ion: Coherent states for dynamical symmetry groups

-The triplet $\left( \mathcal H, \mathcal U, \mathcal G\right) $ is defined as an {\it {elementary quantum system}} in the Wigner sense or a {\it {quantum system with symmetry}}, where $\mathcal H$ is a separable Hilbert space, $\mathcal G$ is a group and $\mathcal U$ stands for an irreducible unitary representation.
+The triplet $\left( {\mathcal H}, {\mathcal U}, {\mathcal G}\right) $ is defined as an {\it {elementary quantum system}} in the Wigner sense or a {\it {quantum system with symmetry}}, where ${\mathcal H}$ is a separable Hilbert space, ${\mathcal G}$ is a group and ${\mathcal U}$ stands for an UIR.
 Coherent states can be associated with such systems.
-We will consider that the orbit $\mathcal O_{\hat \psi }$ is a sub-manifold of the space $\mathcal P \left({\mathcal H}\right)$ with a structure of K\"ahler space induced by the transition probability.
+We will consider that the orbit ${\mathcal O}_{\hat \psi }$ is a sub-manifold of the space ${\mathcal P} \left({\mathcal H}\right)$ with a structure of K\"ahler space induced by the transition probability.
 Coherent state K\"ahler orbits are obtined for Heisenberg groups, compact groups and semisimple groups, with representations belonging to the holomorphic discrete series.
-The coherent states considered here have important applications in quantum physics and quantum optics, especially when referring to the physics of trapped atomic particles.
+The coherent states considered here have important applications in quantum physics and quantum optics, especially when referring to the physics of trapped ions.

 Thus a family of coherent states provides the opportunity of investigating the quantum world using the methods of study applied to the classical world.
 This feature allowed Glauber and others to treat a quantized boson or fermion field as a classical field, with an aim to compute correlation functions and other quantities relevant for statistical physics, such as partition functions.
-Hence, the system can be characterized by means of the associated classical trajectories.
+Therefore the system can be characterized by means of the associated classical trajectories.